Ali-Prm/Shelter_Location/README.md

 5. $n^l_j$ binary parameters that shows if shelter at site $j$ is safe to be opened in scenario $l$
 6. $t_{i,j}$ Travel time between node $i$ and node $j$
 7. $p_l$ probability of each scenario
-7. $\gamma$ assumed travel time in for the number of people not accommodated in shelters.
+7. $\gamma$ assumed travel time for the people not accommodated in shelters.
 ----------------------------

 ## Decision Variables